Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Introduction

-In this paper, we propose a pipeline to effectively train human-preference-aligned query-specific rubric generators tailored for DeepResearch report generation.
+Therefore, we propose a pipeline to effectively train preference-grounded query-specific rubric generators tailored for DeepResearch report generation.
 We construct a preference dataset of over $5,000$ DeepResearch-style queries, each paired with two candidate reports and annotated with human preference judgments.
-Then we train the rubric generator using Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} with a hybrid reward that integrates two complementary signals.
-The first component is the preference consistency reward, which encourages the generated rubric to be discriminative by correctly ranking human-preferred reports above less-preferred ones, using the annotated preference dataset to guide scoring.
-For the second reward, we leverage LLMs to assess rubric quality, providing feedback on whether the generated criteria are coherent, applicable, and discriminative.

-Once trained, the rubric generator is integrated into the training of DeepResearch systems.
-For each input query, it automatically produces query-level rubrics that are used to evaluate rollout samples from the policy model, assigning fine-grained reward scores that guide the optimization process.
-What's more, to address the long-context dependencies in the ReAct workflow~\cite{yao2022react}, we further propose the Multi-agent Markov-state (MaMs) workflow.
+Then we train the rubric generator using Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} with a hybrid reward including preference consistency, format compliance, and LLM-based rubric-quality feedback.
+Once trained, the rubric generator will be integrated into the training of DeepResearch systems.
+For each input query, it automatically produces query-level rubrics that are used to evaluate rollout samples, assigning fine-grained reward scores that guide the optimization process.

-Empirically, we demonstrate that our proposed rubric generators deliver more discriminative and human-aligned supervision signals than pre-defined or LLM-generated alternatives.
-Furthermore, when employed as training signals for DeepResearch agents, these generated rubrics consistently enhance performance across multiple baselines on DeepResearch Bench~\cite{Du2025DeepResearchBA}, surpassing all open-source systems while achieving results approaching those of closed-source models.
-These results demonstrate that learning to generate query-specific rubrics offers a principled and effective path toward scalable, preference-aligned training for DeepResearch systems.
+Empirically, we demonstrate that our proposed rubric generators deliver more preference-discriminative supervision signals than pre-defined or LLM-generated alternatives.
+Furthermore, when employed as training signals for DeepResearch agents, these generated rubrics significantly improve the performance on the downstream benchmarks.
+More broadly, our work points to a reusable and scalable pathway for providing fine-grained reward signals in settings where verifiable rewards are scarce: instead of relying on costly expert-written rubrics, systems can learn to derive query-specific supervision from more economical human preference annotations.

-To sum up, our contributions can be summarized as follows: \begin{itemize} \item We construct a large-scale human preference dataset and train query-specific rubric generators using GRPO with a hybrid reward combining human preferences and LLM evaluation. \item We introduce the Multi-agent Markov-state (MaMs) workflow for DeepResearch report generation, addressing the long-context dependencies of ReAct workflow. \item We demonstrate that the rubric generators yield stronger and more reliable supervision for DeepResearch report generation, leading to consistent improvements over existing rubric-based baselines. \end{itemize}